 Types of Facial Cleansing

-Cleanser is a facial care product that is used to remove pollutants from the skin.
+The cleanser is a facial care product that is used to remove pollutants from the skin.
 This helps to unclog pores on the face and prevent skin conditions such as acne and rosacea.
 The main types of facial cleansing are mechanical cleansing and chemical cleansing.
 The mechanical cleansing method involves gentle massage actions to scrub the dead cells from the skin surface.
 The most often used substances are a variety of granules and slowly soluble abrasive materials.
 Mechanical cleansing helps to stimulate new cell production, creating a firmer and younger skin.
 Chemical cleaning is done with biologically active ingredients like enzymes and fruit acids.
 Chemical peeling helps to remove the damaged outer layers of the skin, smooth the texture of the skin and treat skin conditions like acne, melasma and facial blemishes.
 Chemical peels are also used to reduce the appearance of fine lines and wrinkles.

 Facial cleansers come in the form of bar soap, gels, lotion, creams, and foams.
 Most of them must be rinsed off after application.